goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-17-arxiv-data-structures-and-algorithms-a-near-complete-resolution-of-the-exponential-time-complexity-of-k-opt-for-the-traveling-salesman-problem.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: A near-complete resolution of the exponential-time complexity of k-opt for the traveling salesman problem"
+title: "arXiv: Data Structures and Algorithms: A near-complete resolution of the exponential-time complexity of k-opt"
 date: 2025-07-17T00:00:00
 ---